-Insurance Plans
+Insurance Programs

-The University of South Carolina in conjunction with the State of South Carolina has a comprehensive program of insurance and annuity plans for eligible members of the faculty, staff, and their dependents.
-Information on the various plans available may be obtained from the Benefits Office on the Columbia Campus.
-Additional information is available in of the Policies and Procedures Manual.
-(HR 1.60)
+In conjunction with the State of South Carolina, the University has a comprehensive program of insurance and annuity plans for eligible members of the faculty, staff, and their eligible dependents.
+These plans include state health insurance, health maintenance organizations, dental insurance, life insurance, long-term disability insurance, and long-term care insurance.
+Information about these plans may be obtained from the Division of Human Resources.
+Additional information is available in the Policies and Procedures Manual.